mutazjustmutaz/subtitlefix/README.md

 ***

-TODO: Create a GUI with more features.
+TODO: Create a GUI version with more features.